Your employee has handed in their notice. Are they just a bad egg? Maybe you’ve decided their time with the company has simply run its course?

 - Are automated through a digital open door by linking an employee feedback platform to your HRIS to automatically send a request for feedback when an employee hands in their notice, reducing the amount of time HR needs to spend manually administering the surveys

 - Understand the impact of attrition by correlating data from different sources.
-For example, by tying in your exit interview data with 360 performance data or employee engagement data you can start to identify regrettable and non-regrettable attrition
+For example, by tying in your exit interview data with 360 Feedback Tool or employee engagement data you can start to identify regrettable and non-regrettable attrition

 - Track trends over time so you can measure improvements and link them to KPIs such as staff turnover costs to prove the ROI of your improvements